Combine Harvester working in Australian wheat field

 Header Parts

 The header handles the first stage of harvest, cutting crops cleanly and moving them into the machine.
 Sharp knives slice stalks without ragging, reel bats control even crop flow, and augers move material inward without bunching.
 Worn components affect grain quality and yield immediately.
 Dull knives tear crops, worn reels let grain fall, and damaged augers create feeding problems throughout the machine.
-Discount Combine Parts supplies header components that maintain peak performance.
+Discount Combine Parts supplies combine header components that maintain peak performance.

 • Clean cutting action that reduces power consumption